-- Include the Parking Area Design Guidelines by attachment or by reference in all Consultant RFPs and RFQs. - Midpen provides clear direction on the level of durability, design, and budget expected.
-A discussion of potential trade-offs informs the design team's approach.
-How these respond to the Guidelines is documented for future Board review and confirmation. - Planning & Design team meet at the initiation of design to review the Parking Area Design Guidelines document and identify the Values, Approach, and Element guidelines that may be relevant to the project. - As design progresses, the Planning & Design team communicates application of the Values and Approach guidelines in conceptual design development and the application of the Elements Guidelines in development of alternatives and refinement of the preferred alternative.
+- Include the Staging/Parking Area and Trailhead Design Guidelines by attachment or by reference in all Consultant RFPs and RFQs. - Once a design consultant is retained, Midpen works with the Consultant to develop and implement an iterative design process that includes Board review and public input to fulfill the Board-approved project objectives.
+Midpen and the consultant would apply the Guidelines and other applicable policies to attain a design that adheres to the Values, Approach and Element guidelines while also meeting an expected level of durability, working within a Boardapproved budget for long term sustainability. - As design progresses, the Planning & Design team communicates application of the Values and Approach guidelines in conceptual design development and the application of the Elements Guidelines in development of alternatives and refinement of the preferred alternative.